APCA

 - APCA can be used today as an independent standard to provide excellent guidance for contrasts for readability and understandability of web content.

-- however, WCAG 3 is not an official standard yet, and it is useful to note that APCA is not backwards compatible with WCAG 2.x.
+- While WCAG 3 is not an official standard yet, it is useful to recognize that APCA substantially improves accessibilty and visual readability.
+There are some edge cases that may not be fully backwards compatible with WCAG 2.x, due to substantial inaccuracies with the older wCAG 2.x methods and math.

-- This is mainly an issue if you have a contractual obligation or strict law to follow that demands WCAG 2 AA as a web standard.
+- This is only an potential issue if you have a contractual obligation or strict requirement that demands WCAG 2 AA be followed to the “absolute letter” even when it is wrong.

 - Unfortunately WCAG 2 contrast math is substantially inaccurate in relation to human perception.